Israel and the Occupied Territories

 The situation in the West Bank remains very tense and there is an ongoing high risk of demonstrations and other forms of civil unrest.
 It is recommended that travel within the West Bank be confined to daylight hours as much as possible.
-Extreme caution is recommended when visiting the Old City and the areas around Damascus Gate, Lions Gate, the vicinity of Haram al Sharif (Temple Mount) and Al Wad Street.
+Extreme caution is recommended when visiting the Old City of Jerusalem.
+The areas around Damascus Gate, Lions Gate and the vicinity of the Haram al Sharif (Temple Mount) and Al Wad Street should be avoided.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

 If there is an emergency, or if you need help and advice, you can contact the Irish Embassy in Tel Aviv